Intaglip-M Tablet 10's

 - Therapeutic Class: Anti Diabetic

-- Caution: Not to be sold at a retail outlet without the prescription of a registered medical practitioner
+- Caution: Not to be sold without the prescription of a registered medical practitioner

 - Schedule “G” prescription drug Caution: This medication must be taken only under medical supervision